SamiPerttu/fundsp/README.md

 // is maintained at commit time. net = net >> peak_hz(1000.0, 1.0);
 net.commit();
+/// Nodes can be replaced smoothly with a crossfade to avoid clicks. not.crossfade(noise_id, Fade::Smooth, 1.0, Box::new(white()));
+net.commit();
 ```

 Using dynamic networks incurs some overhead so it is an especially good idea
-to use block processing, which amortizes it effectively.
+to use block processing, which neutralizes it effectively.

 ### Sequencer